MihirShrivastav/QDot-PINN/docs/model_architecture.md

-# Model Architecture: Networks used to approximate ψ(x, y)
+# Model Architecture: SIREN Network for ψ(x, y) Approximation

-This document explains the neural architectures implemented in `src/pinn/models.py` that approximate the real-valued wavefunction ψ(x, y) for the 2D, single-electron Schrödinger eigenproblem.
+This document explains the SIREN (Sinusoidal Representation Network) architecture implemented in `src/pinn/models.py` that approximates the real-valued wavefunction ψ(x, y) for the 2D, single-electron Schrödinger eigenproblem.

-We currently provide three variants:
-- SIREN: Sinusoidal Representation Network (default)
-- MLP: Standard multilayer perceptron with configurable activation (default: Tanh)
-- MLPFourier: Random Fourier feature encoder + MLP head

-All models take 2D inputs (x, y) and output a single scalar ψ.
-They are differentiable end-to-end; we compute ∇ψ, ∇²ψ via autograd for losses.
+The model takes 2D inputs (x, y) and outputs a single scalar ψ.
+It is differentiable end-to-end; we compute ∇ψ, ∇²ψ via autograd for the physics-informed loss functions.

-## 1) SIREN (Sinusoidal Representation Network)
+## SIREN Architecture

 SIREN is well-suited to representing oscillatory solutions and sharp interference patterns that occur in quantum mechanical eigenstates.
 It uses sine activations with frequency scaling.